Title Loan Laws And Disclosures For Each State

 In 2003, the state legislature in Utah passed House Bill 189, which amended the Financial Institutes Act.
 Under this, title lenders are regulated.
 The title lender has to register with the state and post the interest or fees charged in connection with a loan following the Truth in Lending requirements.

 Only one loan can be provided up to the fair market value of a vehicle at a time.
-The loan may be renewed, and the interest rate or costs aren’t caps.
+The loan may be renewed, and the interest rate or costs aren’t capped.

 If the lender repossesses a car, the borrower gets the surplus, if there is any, from the sale proceeds.
 Utah law requires that a lender verify a borrower’s ability to repay the loan, and only one loan is allowed per vehicle.
 Rollovers without a request from the borrower are also prohibited.